Construction manual handling: Blocks and masonry units

 Blocks and other masonry units are common construction products.
 Regularly handling heavy units can present significant risks of developing musculoskeletal problems.
 This page tells you how to control this risk and why.
 You also need to be aware of the general information on manual handling.

 Follow the Assess, Control and Review model.
 Pay particular attention to the following things:

 Identify and assess: Lifting and handling blocks is a highly repetitive task.
 It can also involve twisting, stooping or reaching upwards.
 The risk of injury increases with the weight of the block and when laying above shoulder / below knee height.
 Also consider job demands or time pressure.
 This may mean workers do not have enough rest / recovery time.
-Workers are particularly at risk if they are repetitively handling blocks heavier than 20 kg.
 Follow the control steps below.